Skip to main content

 Sample usage of additional parameters

-To ignore specific paths from the analysis:
+To ignore a specific path from the analysis:

-sl analyze --app <name> --python [<path>] -- --ignore-paths [<ignore_path_1>] [<ignore_path_2>]
+sl analyze --app <name> --pythonsrc [<path>] -- --ignore-paths [<path>]

 SCA